 SUPPORTING AND IMPROVING THE LEARNING EXPERIENCE OF PRIMARY SCHOOL CHILDREN IN CAPE TOWN

 The Good Start Trust, registered in 2017 as a Trust by the Master of the High Court, has been awarded tax exemption and Public Benefit Organisation (PBO) status.
-Non-Profit Organisation (NPO) status has been successfully applied for.
+Non-Profit Organisation (NPO) status was successfully applied for.
 We may issue 18A Tax Certificates to donors, and have been Vat Registered.

 PBO Reference No. 930061524